EricDalrymple91/strawpy/README.md

 # Obtaining StrawPy

-You can get Pyhorizon using pip install:
+You can get StrawPy using pip install:

 	pip install strawpy